The Arctic Circle Assembly 2024 "China's Intentions in The Arctic Are Unclear - And That is a Growing Concern"

 China largely controls the mineral resources we need for energy and the green shift.
 But what happens if these resources become unavailable to Europe?

 "We all want to save the planet, and I'm not being cynical about this.
 We all want to get rid of fossil fuels.
 But nobody dares to go for nuclear energy, which I think we should discuss, but ok.
-There are renewable energies like wind, water an solar power.
-However, 95 percent of the rare earth materials and components we need for renewable energy are in the hands of China", explains Bauer.
+There are renewable energies like wind, water and solar power.
+However, 95 percent of the rare earth materials and components we need for renewable energy are in the hands of China," explains Bauer.

 Then we are seriously fu...
 Yes